Horses in Russia: Breeding

-home to a diverse array of horse breeds.
+Russia is home to a diverse array of horse breeds.
 The University of Oklahoma identifies 64 distinct horse breeds that were developed in the country during the Soviet era.
 Including extinct horses and Przewalski's horse (which is not classified as a breed), the FAO lists 69 horse breeds present or formerly present on the territory of the Russian Federation.

 Among the most notable breeds, the Don horse is traditionally associated with the Don Cossacks, who bred it from crosses with oriental horses as early as the 16th century.
 The breed gained prominence due to its contributions to the Don Cossack victories over Napoleon's armies in 1812 and 1814.
 While French horses struggled with the unfamiliar climate, the Don horses were selectively bred for resilience in the harsh Russian winter.

 In 1948, the Russian Federation had an average of 15 horses per 100 inhabitants.
 This statistic highlights significant regional disparities within the USSR: the number increased to 34 in Buryatia and 50 in Yakutia.